-By Andrea Davis Pinkney; illustrated by Brian Pinkney
+by Andrea Davis Pinkney; illustrated by Brian Pinkney

 “This book is the story of the last few months of Martin Luther King Jr.’s life, including his assassination in April 1968.
 It is a wonderful read because it is unusual in its presentation, with colorful, gorgeous illustrations,” says Judy Bulow, children’s buyer for Tattered Cover Book Store.
 Written and illustrated by an award-winning husband-wife team, the book’s poetry and soft, lyrical illustrations make it a great read-aloud.
+Ages nine to 12.

-By Useni Eugene Perkins; illustrated by Bryan Collier
+by Useni Eugene Perkins; illustrated by Bryan Collier

-Little, Brown Books for Young Readers, 2017
+(Little, Brown Books for Young Readers, 2017)

 Perkins wrote the poem Hey Black Child in 1975 for his children’s musical, featuring a boy with low self-esteem that must come to realize his full potential.
 The poem, paired with watercolor and collage images by Collier, a Caldecott Honor artist, shows present-day children, their future accomplishments, and past lives that encourage children to dream big.
+Ages five to six.

-By Cynthia Levinson; illustrated by Vanessa Brantley-Newton
+by Cynthia Levinson; illustrated by Vanessa Brantley-Newton

-Atheneum/Simon & Schuster, 2017
+(Atheneum/Simon & Schuster, 2017)

 The Youngest Marcher tells the true story of nine-year-old Audrey Faye Hendricks, whose parents were friends with Martin Luther King Jr. She was the youngest child arrested in Birmingham, Alabama, during the Children’s March in 1963, and spent a week in jail for the cause of equal rights.
 Hendricks, who died in 2009, remained involved in the civil rights movement throughout her life.
+Ages five to 10.